 - Squeeze Out Excess Water: After you are done showering (hopefully with a good shampoo and conditioner), squeeze out the dripping water with your hands gently.
 Begin at the scalp and slowly move towards the ends of your hair.
 This will give the towel a head start without having to deal with excess water.

 - Blot With A Soft Towel: Start pressing your hair with a soft microfiber towel or T-shirt.
 If you have longer or thicker hair, you can pick up sections, wrap the towel around it, and squeeze gently.
-Do not tug on or rub your hair.
+Do not tug on or rub your hair or twist it too tightly.
 Try to use a dry part of the towel for each section to maximize the benefits.